- Acne is a common skin condition that can range from mild to severe

-- For decades now, dermatologists have prescribed specific hormonal birth control pills to address acne in women.
+- Dermatologists can prescribe specific hormonal birth control pills to effectively treat both inflammatory and noninflammatory acne in women

 Can Birth Control Treat Acne?